 Hooks are defined in .claude/config.json (project-level) or ~/.claude/config.json (personal) and can fire at different lifecycle events: before_tool_use, after_tool_use, session_start, and more.
 They’re your automated quality gates.

-In practice, I’ve found hooks somewhat tricky to leverage effectively.
+My take: I’ll be honest, hooks have been the trickiest part of the stack for me.
 Many of the use cases I initially envisioned for hooks end up being better suited for traditional git pre-commit hooks instead.
-Your mileage may vary depending on your workflow.
+The debugging experience when a hook fails is also not great yet.
+Your mileage may vary depending on your workflow, but I’d recommend starting with the other layers first.

 5. MCP Servers: Bridging External Tools